 Sample of Form I-134

-In the I-134 Affidavit of Support sample, the sponsor has a household of 4.
-It includes the sponsor, his spouse, his child, and the beneficiary.
-Although he previously sponsored someone with Form I-864, that person was his wife.
-Therefore, he shouldn’t count her twice.
-The household income is $46,500.
+In this I-134 Declaration of Financial Support sample, the supporter has a household of 4.
+It includes the supporter, his spouse, his child, and the beneficiary.
+The household income is $52,500.
 Based on the federal poverty guidelines, this income is significantly more than 100 percent of the poverty guidelines for a household of four in the state of Florida.
-With supporting evidence that corroborates his stated income, this person is well-qualified to be the beneficiary’s sponsor.
+With supporting evidence that corroborates his stated income, this person is well-qualified to be the beneficiary’s supporter.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Declaration of Financial Support (Form I-134), K-1 Visa Petition (Form I-129F), Adjustment of Status Application (I-485), and several other immigration packages.